strboul/tmp-workbench/system/core/arch/archinstall/README.md

 + Do not chroot to perform post-installation configuration (`n`).

-+ If the installation completed without any errors, command `reboot now`.
++ If the installation completed without any errors, shutdown `shutdown now` and reboot.